gauravsatav/gcpCertification/7_Production_Machine_Learning_Systems/notes.md

 * However, you sacrifice maintainability and portability since you cannot resume training from that model graph.
 * Another compromise you might make is to use a less-accurate model on the device.
 Perhaps you quantize the nodes, or you use a smaller model.

-So if business and real-world considerations require you to be able to train or serve machine learning models outside a cloud environment, it's good to know that you have these options.
-So Kubeflow and TensorFlow Lite are good to know about to have in your back pocket when such situations arise.
+**<u>So if business and real-world considerations require you to be able to train or serve machine learning models outside a cloud environment, it's good to know that you have these options.
+So Kubeflow and TensorFlow Lite are good to know about to have in your back pocket when such situations arise.</u>**

 ##  Summary